Mellanox/bootimages/README.md

+# IMPORTANT NOTE
+This is an testing release of redfish-enabled UEFI firmware.
+Do not use on production systems.

 # bootimages
 Mellanox BlueField boot images, which are required for booting BlueField devices.
 These files are normally found in /lib/firmware/mellanox/boot.